rdmorganiser/rdmo-docs/docs/installation/clone.rst

 Obtaining the app directory
 ---------------------------

-The next step is to create the ``rdmo-app`` directory by cloning the corresponding repository:
+The next step is to create the ``rdmo-app`` directory by cloning the corresponding repository into the home directory of you ``rdmo`` user:

 .. code:: bash